wesback/fleetpulseinfra/README.md

 | `home_cidrs` | Trusted network CIDRs | `["192.168.0.0/24"]` |
 | `vpn_shared_key` | Strong PSK for VPN | `your-strong-psk-here` |
 | `custom_domains` | Your domain names | See example file |

+Important security notes
+- Do NOT commit real secrets (PSKs, private IPs, certificates) into the repo.
+The workflow is configured to accept sensitive values via GitHub Actions Secrets (see list above) and will inject them as `TF_VAR_*` at runtime so Terraform receives them without a checked-in `terraform.tfvars` containing secrets.
+- `container_images` are not treated as secrets — keep image names/tags in `terraform.tfvars` or override them via non-secret workflow inputs.
+Pin image tags for production.

+CI / GitHub Actions

+- The repository includes a `terraform-deploy` workflow that authenticates to Azure using OIDC and deploys the `prod` environment.
+- Workflow inputs (available when running the workflow manually via Actions → Terraform Deploy → Run workflow):
+  - `region` — optional; overrides the `location` Terraform variable for the run (sets `TF_VAR_location`).
+  - `custom_domains` — optional JSON string; overrides `custom_domains` (sets `TF_VAR_custom_domains`).
+Example value:

+  {"backend":"backend.example.com","frontend":"frontend.example.com","wildcard":"*.example.com"}

+- Recommended setup for production:
+  - Add `TF_VPN_SHARED_KEY` and `TF_ON_PREM_GATEWAY_IP` as environment-level secrets for the `production` environment in GitHub (not repo-level) and protect the environment with required approvers if appropriate.
+  - Do not echo secrets or commit them.
+The workflow validates required secrets before running Terraform and fails early if missing.

+How the workflow consumes values
+- Secrets such as `TF_VPN_SHARED_KEY` and `TF_ON_PREM_GATEWAY_IP` are passed into Terraform via `TF_VAR_*` environment variables so Terraform variables marked sensitive are supplied at runtime.
+- Non-secret overrides (region/custom_domains) can be provided using the workflow_dispatch inputs in the Actions UI; they are exported as `TF_VAR_location` and `TF_VAR_custom_domains` for the run.

 ### 3. Deploy Infrastructure